13 Day Tasmania Tour (F13) Premium Tassie Tours

 Day 2 – Hobart to Port Arthur

-Pick up from the Movenpick Hotel and set off for the summit of Mt Wellington (1270m) boasting spectacular views in all directions.
+Pick up from the Movenpick Hotel and set off for the summit of Tasmania's Mt Wellington (1270m) boasting spectacular views in all directions.
 A short exploration around Australia’s 2nd oldest capital city of Hobart, including stops at Constitution Dock & the Cascade Brewery.
-A short stop off at the boutique Federation Chocolate factory in town is a must to taste what delicious and unusual flavours are available.
+A short stop off at Tassie's boutique Federation Chocolate factory in town is a must to taste what delicious and unusual flavours are available.
 Lunch with wine tastings at a positively charming vineyard in the Coal Valley region before proceeding to the beautiful township of Richmond.
 This impeccable historic settlement boasts the country’s oldest bridge still in use, the lovely convict built, sandstone arch construction of the Richmond Bridge.

 Then on to the Tasman Peninsula for more spectacular coastline of the Tasman National Park.
 From its towering sea cliffs, we look over Pirates Bay, Tasman’s Arch, the Devils Kitchen and the amazing Tessellated Pavements.
 See the infamous dog line at Eaglehawk Neck before overnighting right on the cusp of the Port Arthur Historic site.